Dawei-Zhu1/MyClean/README.md

 ## 📄 License

-This project is for academic purposes only.
+This project was developed solely for academic demonstration as part of CP3407 – Advanced Software Engineering (2025).
+Not intended for production use.